-115 World Bank (2015), Systematic Country Diagnostic
+&lt;sup>112 World Bank (2015), Systematic Country Diagnostic

-- The redistributive effect of tax and transfer policies in Serbia accounts for most of Serbia's high inequality of income distribution relative to comparable European countries; we might want to identify indicators of this redistributive effect. - Drawbacks in the delivery of education and health services can, among other things, be linked to the institutional inability to change organizational structures (decades old) or provider incentive systems (changed very little over decades); we might want to measure if there is appropriate organizational, as an indicator of intermediate institutional capacity and progress towards accomplishing the SDGs. - The unpredictability and restrictiveness of the business environment accounts for at least some part of the relatively low investment and economic growth; we might want to, for example, measure the observed continuity in the implementation of specific government programs, probably only within priority sectors. - 131.
-However, in the reminder of this Chapter, we focus on some general characteristics of Serbia's institutional set up that particularly seriously thwart its effectiveness.xxvii We set the stage to present the problems by illustrating a policy that at present Serbia's institutions would find a great challenge to implement.
-Take, for example, a multipronged industrial policy aimed at fostering (domestic) and attracting (foreign) investment that would promote a significant growth of knowledgebased and skilled jobs, such as has been pursued by Ireland116.
+- appropriate organizational change, as an indicator of intermediate institutional capacity and progress towards accomplishing the SDGs. - The unpredictability and restrictiveness of the business environment accounts for at least some part of the relatively low investment and economic growth; we might want to, for example, measure the observed continuity in the implementation of specific government programs, probably only within priority sectors. - However, in the reminder of this Chapter, we focus on some general characteristics of 130.
+Serbia's institutional set up that particularly seriously thwart its effectiveness. xxv We set the stage to present the problems by illustrating a policy that at present Serbia's institutions would find a great challenge to implement.
+Take, for example, a multipronged industrial policy aimed at fostering (domestic) and attracting (foreign) investment that would promote a significant growth of knowledgebased and skilled jobs, such as has been pursued by Ireland.
 Such a targeted and complex policy requires, first of all, the capacity to truly set strategic priorities.
 Truly setting priorities means that realistic funding is allocated to them and that, hence, less funding is allocated to lesser priorities.
 It, furthermore, requires the capacity for policy coordination among several different sectors (at a minimum, education, science, and economy).
 Finally, it requires effective implementation, i.e. accomplishing the desired results through the following sequence of events.
 First, tasks need to be rationally and clearly distributed across units/individuals.
 Second, those tasked have to have clear accountabilities for well-specified results.
 Third, they have to be qualified and technically competent to accomplish the results.
 Fourth, they also need to be motivated to accomplish them.
 In reality, despite numerous reforms, it seems that many public institutions in Serbia are rather geared towards those who work in them than to those who they exist for.

-This illustrative description of requirements can be viewed as a highly distilled account of the above-mentioned sigma principles of good administration.xxviii In the discussion that follows in the next two sections, we group the issues/principles around the capacity to plan strategically and prioritize through deliberate allocation of resources, and the capacity to effectively produce the desired results.
+This illustrative description of requirements can be viewed as a highly distilled account of the above-mentioned sigma principles of good administration.xxvi In the discussion that follows in the next two sections, we group the issues/principles around the capacity to plan strategically and prioritize through deliberate allocation of resources, and the capacity to effectively produce the desired results.